 Additionally, the university is taking the following actions:

-- Increased cleaning of high-touch surfaces and restrooms in university buildings, university housing, and shuttle buses.
+- Increased cleaning of high-touch surfaces and restrooms in university buildings and university housing.

 - Daily collaboration and coordination among university, including experts from the Milken Institute School of Public Health, GW Hospital, and Medical Faculty Associates leadership group.

 The Provost, M. Brian Blake, has provided additional guidance to faculty and professors regarding sensitivities around those who have been impacted by this situation.

 Anyone who has not yet received a flu vaccine this season should strongly consider getting the vaccine.

 Seeking Help for Increased Stress & Anxiety Related to the COVID-19

 News reporting about emerging illnesses can be upsetting for many to hear.
 If you are experiencing increased anxiety or stress related to the COVID-19, or concerns for friends/family, please contact GW Counseling and Psychological Services to speak with a counselor.
 The Colonial Health Center is operating via telemedicine and is not open for in-person visits until further notice.
 Students seeking ongoing or continuing counseling services will be encouraged to have their consultation over the telephone.
 If you are concerned about a student’s well-being, please submit a CARE Report.
 We’re here to help.

 For up-to-date hours, please visit the CHC website.